Ansible2/sqf-language-rework/README.md

 ## Grammars

 The [grammar files](/configuration/grammars/) will determine how the syntax highlighting is produced.
 Any errors in that will be regex issues in the `.grammar` files.

+## Build Extension

+1. After installation, run `npm run vsce`.
+1. Navigate to the `/.out` folder.
+There will be a file generated called `sqf-language-rework-{version}.vsix`.

+You can now distribute that `.vsix` file as the extension.